MicrosoftDocs/powerbi-docs/powerbi-docs/developer/register-app.md

 1. Accept the [Microsoft Power BI API Terms](https://powerbi.microsoft.com/api-terms).
 2. Sign into the [Azure portal](https://portal.azure.com).
-3. Choose your Azure AD tenant by selecting your account in the top right corner of the page.
+3. Choose your Azure AD tenant by selecting your account in the top-right corner of the page.
 4. In the left-hand navigation pane, choose **More Services**, select **App Registrations** under **Security + Identity** and select **New application registration**.

     ![New app registration](media/register-app/azuread-new-app-registration.png)
 5. Follow the prompts and create a new application.

    * For Web Applications, provide the Sign-On URL, which is the base URL of your app, where users sign into (e. g.`http://localhost:13526`).
    * For Native Applications, provide a **Redirect URI**, which Azure AD uses to return token responses.
-Make sure to enter a value specific to your application (e.g. `http://myapplication/Redirect`).
+Make sure to enter a value specific to your application (for example, `http://myapplication/Redirect`).

 For more information about how to register applications in Azure Active Directory, see [Integrating applications with Azure Active Directory](https://docs.microsoft.com/azure/active-directory/develop/active-directory-integrating-applications)